dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 Take your expertise—whatever domain you know deeply—and encode it as patterns others can use.
 That accessibility formula you've perfected?
 Make it a ladder.
 That security analysis process you've refined?
 Lay it down for others to climb.
 That creative workflow that took you years to develop?
 Turn it into a pattern that can serve humanity indefinitely.

 Build tools that see people in all their complexity and help them engage with the world on their own terms.
 Build systems that trust users rather than trapping them.
-Build bridges between ways of knowing rather than enforcing a single path.
+Build ladders between ways of knowing rather than enforcing a single path—each rung a manageable step toward understanding.

 Remember the open spirit that gave you your start.
 Pay it forward.
-Use your skills not to create higher barriers, but to build adaptable bridges.
+Use your skills not to create higher barriers, but to build adaptable ladders that others can climb.
 Contribute patterns.
 Share your perspectives.
 Multiply your impact.

 Because here's the truth: The most profound innovations don't come from making people adapt to our tools.
 They come from people creating tools for the _service of others_ — tools that make people more capable.